๐Ÿ”ฌCondensed Matter Physics

 Edge States

-Compare: Chern numbers vs. edge states—the Chern number is the bulk topological invariant while edge states are its boundary manifestation.
-If asked how topology protects transport, explain that backscattering requires electrons to reverse direction, but chirality forbids this.
+Compare: Chern numbers vs. edge states.
+The Chern number is the bulk topological invariant; edge states are its boundary manifestation.
+If asked how topology protects transport, explain that backscattering requires an electron to reverse its propagation direction, but chirality forbids this since there are no counter-propagating states on the same edge.

 Fractional States and Strong Correlations

 When Landau levels are partially filled, electron-electron interactions become dominant and produce entirely new physics.
-The fractional quantum Hall effect emerges from collective behavior that can't be understood from single-particle pictures.
+The fractional quantum Hall effect emerges from collective behavior that cannot be understood from any single-particle picture.

 Fractional Quantum Hall Effect (FQHE)